10 Pro-Life Arguments Against Abortion

-If you are looking to be more winsome, consistent, and confident in your pro-life commitments and conversations then this guide is for you.
+If you are looking to be more winsome, consistent, and confident in your abolitionist commitments and conversations then this guide is for you.

 This is a comprehensive ideological breakdown of the most common abortion objections and the fallacies upon which they rest.
 Each of them is supported and the Word of God is referred to at all times as the ultimate standard.